eesladden/f25-team6/doc/Object-Oriented-Design/TradeTableDesign.md

 |        |         |                     |           |

 ## 1. Product Overview
+TradeTable is a simple web app designed to connect people to like individuals who share an interest in playing cards, and allow them to trade card with one another.
+Providers add their collection and list their cards for sale or trade and customers buy those cards or trade them for cards in their collections.
 ## 2. Use Cases
 ### 2.1 Use Case Model
 ![Use Case Model](https://github.com/eesladden/f25-team6/blob/main/doc/Object-Oriented-Design/use-cases.png)